Thrilldozer/Thrilldozer.github.io/_portfolio/blocjams.md

 {% endhighlight %}
 It was exciting to see how much power could be wielded with Javascript.

-After every line of code added to BlocJams a series of test was needed to make sure it was all working as intended.
-I would have spent a lot of time in the browser console to make sure that each new line added didn't give me errors that couldn't be explained.
+After every line of code added to BlocJams a series of test was needed to make sure it was all working as intended.I spent a lot of time in the browser console to make sure that each new line added didn't give me errors that couldn't be explained.
 I also learned that not all errors are bad and if an error doesn't effect the user experience it may be ok to leave it in.

 I learned a great deal about how to organize my code and to make sure to use documentation while writing it.
 I've found out a lot about knowing my limits and when to take a break from projects.
 If I could go back and do it over Id want to take more time examining how the code I was writing worked and know when to push forward or take a break.
 One of the best part of this project in my opinion was learning about myself and how I work on projects.
-{:.center}

 ![]({{ site.baseurl }}/img/thumbs-up.jpg)